apache/couchdb/share/doc/src/replication/replicator.rst

 Replication documents can have a custom ``user_ctx`` property.
 This property defines the user context under which a replication runs.
-For the old way of triggering replications (POSTing to ``/_replicate/``), this property was not needed (it didn't exist in fact) - this is because at the moment of triggering the replication it has information about the authenticated user.
-With the replicator database, since it's a regular database, the information about the authenticated user is only present at the moment the replication document is written to the database - the replicator database implementation is like a ``_changes`` feed consumer (with ``?include_docs=true``) that reacts to what was written to the replicator database - in fact this feature could be implemented with an external script/program.
-This implementation detail implies that for non admin users, a ``user_ctx`` property, containing the user's name and a subset of their roles, must be defined in the replication document.
+For the old way of triggering a replication (POSTing to ``/_replicate/``), this property is not needed.
+That's because information about the authenticated user is readily available during the replication, which is not persistent in that case.
+Now, with the replicator database, the problem is that information about which user is starting a particular replication is only present when the replication document is written.
-This is ensured by the document update validation function present in the default design document of the replicator database.
-This validation function also ensure that a non admin user can set a user name property in the ``user_ctx`` property that doesn't match their own name (same principle applies for the roles).
+The information in the replication document and the replication itself are persistent, however.
+This implementation detail implies that in the case of a non-admin user, a ``user_ctx`` property containing the user's name and a subset of their roles must be defined in the replication document.
+This is enforced by the document update validation function present in the default design document of the replicator database.
+The validation function also ensures that non-admin users are unable to set the value of the user context's ``name`` property to anything other than their own user name.
+The same principle applies for roles.

-For admins, the ``user_ctx`` property is optional, and if it's missing it defaults to a user context with name null and an empty list of roles
+For admins, the ``user_ctx`` property is optional, and if it's missing it defaults to a user context with name ``null`` and an empty list of roles, which means design documents won't be written to local targets.
-- this mean design documents will not be written to local targets.
-If writing design documents to local targets is desired, the a user context with the roles ``_admin`` must be set explicitly.
+If writing design documents to local targets is desired, the role ``_admin`` must be present in the user context's list of roles.

 Also, for admins the ``user_ctx`` property can be used to trigger a replication on behalf of another user.
 This is the user context that